-I built this floating double loft bed with 2 twin mattresses for my two young boys ages 9 and 11.
+I built this floating double loft bed with 2 twin mattresses for my two young kids, boys ages 9 and 11.
 We wanted to elevate the bed higher than a traditional top bunk of a bunk bed to allow plenty of head room below.
 The goal was to avoid legs on the loft bed and maximize the floor space as much as possible.
 In the future we plan to add a futon below as a third bed for when friends visit.

 Supplies That I Used: